Contrasting Pactiv Evergreen (NASDAQ:PTVE) and Reynolds Consumer Products (NASDAQ:REYN)

 |2.89

-Pactiv Evergreen presently has a consensus target price of $17.36, suggesting a potential upside of 16.96%.
-Reynolds Consumer Products has a consensus target price of $36.18, suggesting a potential upside of 18.90%.
-Given Reynolds Consumer Products’ stronger consensus rating and higher probable upside, analysts plainly believe Reynolds Consumer Products is more favorable than Pactiv Evergreen.
+Pactiv Evergreen presently has a consensus target price of $17.36, indicating a potential upside of 22.84%.
+Reynolds Consumer Products has a consensus target price of $36.18, indicating a potential upside of 20.61%.
+Given Pactiv Evergreen’s higher possible upside, research analysts clearly believe Pactiv Evergreen is more favorable than Reynolds Consumer Products.

+This table compares Pactiv Evergreen and Reynolds Consumer Products’ revenue, earnings per share and valuation.

 Summary